Udacity Vs. Coursera: which e-learning platform offers better course quality and options and has better instructors?

 Udacity Price Structure

-Udacity has a different price structure which is unlike most learning platforms.
+Udacity has a different price structure, which is unlike most learning platforms.
 The prices vary depending on the duration and choice of programs.

 Typically, Udacity degree-level programs start at $399 per month.
 But if you pay the entire amount in advance, you can get a 4-month course for just $399.